Healthe-Matters Logo

 There’s No Such Thing As A “Mini Stroke”

 Every year, at least 240,000 people in the US experience what doctors call a transient ischemic attack (TIA), or what has commonly been known as a “mini stroke.”
-While alarming in the moment, these events often pass relatively quickly and, as a result, can sometimes be dismissed or even left unreported and forgotten.
-The name “mini stroke” even suggests that what has occurred is not a serious event, but something small.
+A TIA will often pass relatively quickly and, as a result, can sometimes be dismissed or even left unreported and forgotten.
+The name “mini stroke” even suggests that what has occurred is not a serious event.

-But the experts at the American Heart Association have a new name for the phenomenon: a warning stroke.
-Nearly 1 in 5 people who experience a TIA will suffer a full-blown stroke within three months, recent studies say, with half of those occurring only two days after the initial warning.
+But the experts at the American Heart Association have a very different name for a TIA—a warning stroke—and studies show that nearly 1 in 5 people who experience a TIA will suffer a full-blown stroke within months, or even days

 A transient ischemic attack, or TIA, occurs when the blood flow to the brain is temporarily blocked.
-This blockage results in a dangerous lack of oxygen to the brain, much like a full stroke, and presents with the same symptoms as a stroke.
+This blockage results in a dangerous lack of oxygen to the brain, much like a full stroke, and presents with the same symptoms as a stroke, even if only temporary.

 These symptoms include: